Best Rooftop Bars in London

 Rye Lane, London SE15 4ST

 Frank’s is probably the only reason half of us head southhhhh of the river in the summer.
-Perched 10 floors up on the top of Peckham’s multi-storey car park, Frank’s has some of the best views across London, art installations courtesy of Bold Tendencies and great grub – and the classic Frank’s Margarita will be back alongside other cocktails.
+Open May to September and perched 10 floors up on the top of Peckham’s multi-storey car park, Frank’s has some of the best views across London, art installations courtesy of Bold Tendencies, great grub and plenty of cocktails – the Frank’s Margarita is always a winner as is a jug of white sangria.
 The pink stairs may be killer but it’s worth it once you get up top.

 THE STANDARD